IronCloudForge/policyforge/README.md

 PDF → text → policy statements → structured data
 ```

-Research against the corpus demonstrated that this model was incomplete.
+Research against the corpus demonstrated that this model was incomplete — both in what it assumed about extraction fidelity and in what it assumed about policy meaning.

-There are actually two different extraction problems.
+There are two distinct problems.

 ### Physical extraction

-Can the system faithfully recover what USDA wrote?
+Can the system faithfully recover what USDA wrote — its text, structure, and layout — directly from authoritative source evidence?

 This includes: